ishwarrimal/frontend-interview-preps/README.md

 5. [**Web Fundamentals**](https://github.com/ishwarrimal/frontend-interview-preps/tree/main/Web%20Fundamentals)
    Each folder contains information about the content.

+# Found some issue in the repo?

+Create a new issue.
+Please use a clear and descriptive title that summarizes the issue.
+You can either contribute and resolve the issue yourself, or you can patiently await someone else to address it.
+It's important to note that simply opening a new issue is also appreciated and recognized.

 # Contributing Guide

-NOTE: Currently accepting contributions only for following:
+Currently accepting contributions only for following:

 1. Typo fix.
 2. Fix in the existing code, if there is a bug.